apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnErrorBodySet.en.rst

 Description
 ===========

-Note that both string arguments must be allocated with :c:func:`TSmalloc` or :c:func:`TSstrdup`.
+Note that both string arguments must be allocated with :func:`TSmalloc` or :func:`TSstrdup`.
 The :arg:`mimetype` is optional, and if not provided it defaults to :literal:`text/html`.
 Sending an empty string would prevent setting a content type header (but that is not advised).